 Add the connection in config/sites/<identifier>/config.yaml:

-Never hard-code Solr credentials.
-Use helhum/dotenv-connector for environment-specific .env files with SOLR_HOST, SOLR_PORT, and SOLR_CORE_*.
-Commit .env.example, keep .env gitignored.
+Never hardcode Solr credentials.
+Use helhum/dotenv-connector for environment-specific .env files with SOLR_HOST, SOLR_PORT and SOLR_CORE_*.
+Commit .env.example and keep .env gitignored.

-The Index Queue is the central mechanism through which TYPO3 content reaches Solr.
+The Index Queue is the central mechanism through which TYPO3 content gets into Solr.

 Indexing Pages

-Pages are indexed out of the box – no additional configuration is required.
+Pages are indexed out of the box – no additional configuration is necessary.
 The page indexer renders the page and sends the content to Solr.

 | Content Object | Purpose |